-In a time when teachers and staff are expected to do SO much, burnout is on the rise, and it may be more difficult to keep staff morale up.
-It’s been asked time and again: “How are you supporting teachers and staff at your school?”
+In a time when teachers and staff are expected to do SO much, it’s becoming more difficult to keep staff morale up.
+I’ve heard it time and again.
+“How are you supporting teachers and staff at your school?”
 “I am really worried about staff morale, they are so burned out.”
 “Any ideas for self-care for teachers?
 They are doing the job of 10 people!”
 If you are looking for ways to support teachers and staff, there are so many great ideas out there.
 I have compiled an extensive, varied list and am so excited to share it with you!
 However, it’s important to remember that although our position is about supporting students, teachers, and staff, it’s not something you need to or should be doing alone.
 So before I share that list, there are a few things I’d like you to consider first.

 Before You Begin…